What is The Difference Between Vegan and Vegetarian

 While vegan and vegetarian meal plans mostly lean towards fruits, legumes, and veggies, some of the foods might be animal product-free and dairy-free, but they still:

-As per a study released by the AND (Academy of Nutrition and Dietetics), both vegan and vegetarian diets are ideal for all life stages so long as the meal plan is well designed.
+As per a study released by the AND (Academy of Nutrition and Dietetics), vegan and vegetarian diets are ideal for all life stages as long as the meal plan is well designed.

-Any inadequate consumption of nutrients such as B vitamins, calcium, omega-3, and vitamin D can negatively affect various well-being aspects such as mental and physical well-being.
+Inadequate consumption of nutrients such as B vitamins, calcium, omega-3, and vitamin D can negatively affect mental and physical well-being.

 Both vegans and vegetarians can take lower amounts of these nutrients.
 However, research shows that vegetarians take slightly more B vitamins and calcium compared to vegans.

-It could be vital to take fortified foods and supplements, especially for B vitamins, calcium, omega-3, etc.
+Fortified foods and supplements, especially those containing B vitamins, calcium, omega-3, etc., could be vital.

 Vegans and vegetarians should consider: